-Madeleine Stephens joined Business News in January 2019 as a part time journalist.
-She covers a wide range of general news for online and print and is also responsible for appointments and the diary section.
-Madeleine completed a Bachelor of Arts degree in 2018 majoring in journalism and geography and is undertaking her honours in food security in Papua New Guinea this year.
+Madeleine Stephens joined Business News in January 2019 as a part time journalist while completing her studies and started working full time in October 2019.
+She covers community, arts, hospitality and tourism for online and print and is also responsible for appointments and the diary sections.
+Madeleine completed a Bachelor of Arts Honours degree in 2019 majoring in journalism and geography and received first class honours for her thesis on food security in Papua New Guinea.

 Businesses in the hospitality, tourism and retail sectors are holding out for COVID-19 restrictions to lift, as a majority of turnaround professionals believe these businesses won’t be able to survive more than three months if the shutdown continues.